riskinfo-lk/riskinfo_lk/README.rst

 To configure a local development virtual machine, you will need to have virtualbox and vagrant installed.

-    .. note:: You may need to change the IP configuration in the VagrantFile to a valid ip on the local network
+Note: You may need to change the IP configuration in the VagrantFile to a valid ip on the local network

 For development::